 These are the ways in which we can help you to comply with your obligations, along with the standards that we expect you to meet:

 - In-app information.
 We prominently signpost customers with allergies to contact the restaurant to ask about ingredients and cooking methods in the ‘Restaurant Info’ section, ‘Allergens, hygiene rating and more’ at the top of the menu.
+For partners using Menu Manager you now have the option to add item by item allergen information.
+This should be a key priority.
 It is also possible to add a further header about allergens - please contact us at email@example.com to learn more about this.
 We include a general cross-contamination declaration in ‘Restaurant Notes’ but you may want to add specific declarations based on your own risk assessments.
 You can also add tailored information about your restaurant and menu in ‘Restaurant Info’, for example a web address to your own allergens information webpage.
 We encourage you to add tailored information about your restaurant and menu in Restaurant Notes.

 - Allergen Information by Telephone: Your staff must be trained to respond to telephone queries about allergens from customers.
 This is the same requirement that applies when customers ask these questions in your restaurant - and just as in your restaurant, you must ensure that all allergen information is backed up in writing (e.g. allergen matrices) so that any allergen information given verbally is verifiable, accurate and consistent.